Group8-DAT500/finalproject/README.md

 ### IO- optimzation: Partitioning (36) with cacheing

-Run the application on multiple partition size.
+Run the application on multiple partition size and see the different execution times.
 You can change it in this section of the script:

 ```python
 dftest = spark.read.format("delta")\